-- Enter text for the label.
-Click [+] and select a field value to use as your label.
+- From the Text drop-down menu, select a field value to use as your label.
 You can also type static text instead of or in addition to the field value.

-- If you want, change the size, style, and color of the text.
+- Make any adjustments to the size, style, and color of the text.

 - Choose how to align the label relative to the feature.